expressjs/expressjs.com/en/guide/error-handling.md

 }
 ```

-Also in this example, `clientErrorHandler` is defined as follows in this case, the error is explicitly passed along to the next one.
+Also in this example, `clientErrorHandler` is defined as follows; in this case, the error is explicitly passed along to the next one.

 Notice that when _not_ calling "next" in an error-handling function, you are responsible for writing (and ending) the response.
 Otherwise those requests will "hang" and will not be eligible for garbage collection.